 Cheerleading has changed drastically in the last 20 years, with increasingly difficult acrobatic stunts being performed.
 A number of schools at the high school and college level have limited the types of stunts that can be attempted by their cheerleaders.
 Rules and safety guidelines now apply to both practice and competition.

-According to cheerleading data from the CPSC, in 2007, head and neck injuries accounted for 15.1 percent of total cheerleading injuries.
-In 2006, head injuries were associated with 1,070 concussions, 200 contusions, 15 fractures and 1,157 internal injuries; neck injuries accounted for 79 contusions, 60 fractures and 1,325 sprains/strains.
-In 2007, head injuries were associated with 783 concussions, 308 contusions, 69 lacerations and 1,122 internal injuries; neck injuries were associated with 303 contusions, 5 fractures and 1,281 sprains/strains.
+According to cheerleading data from the CPSC, in 2010, head and neck injuries accounted for 19.3 percent of total cheerleading injuries.
+Additionally, in the 2010-2011 school year head injuries were associated with 1579 concussions, 361 contusions, and 2,292 internal injuries; neck injuries accounted for 118 contusions, 16 fractures and 1,301 sprains/strains.

-In its Catastrophic Sports Injury Report for fall 1982 through spring 2010, the National Center for Catastrophic Sport Injury Research at the University of North Carolina noted that there were two direct high school cheerleading catastrophic injuries during the 2009-2010 school year.
-1. A high school cheerleader collided with another cheerleader during a tumbling pass during halftime of a basketball game; she had a brain injury and had surgery, and recovery, at this time, was incomplete.
-2. A high school cheerleader who was the flyer in a basket toss was dropped by her teammates and suffered a cervical sprain, disc impingment and serious concussion; she now suffers from post-concussion syndrome, and recovery is incomplete.
+In its Catastrophic Sports Injury Report for fall 1982 through spring 2011, the National Center for Catastrophic Sport Injury Research at the University of North Carolina (UNC) noted that there was one direct high school cheerleading catastrophic injuries during the 2010-2011 school year.
+1. A high school cheerleader collided with another cheerleader during practice and was elbowed in the temple.
+The result was two skull fractures, seizures, and a medically induced coma.
+Recovery at the time was incomplete.

 A 2009 study by the Center for Injury Research and Policy of The Research Institute at Nationwide Children's Hospital yielded the following head-injury statistics: